Fiscal sponsorship

 What does an arm’s length relationship between a donor and the arts organization that solicited the donation imply?

-For each donation it receives, the Conseil must ensure an arm’s length relationship between the donor and the arts organization that solicited the donation and that anyone who is not at arm’s length with the donor does not receive any personal benefit from the donation.
+For each donation received, the Conseil must ensure that there is an arm’s length relationship between the person making the donation and the arts organization that solicited it, and that no one not at arm’s length with these persons will derive any personal benefit from the donation.

 Can the Conseil withdraw its support?